-The following proposition follows directly from Theorem \ref{theorem_extending_branching_process} and Theorem \ref{e_b_close} and justifies the fact that the proportions across different types stabilize quickly in the epidemic process, and thus early on, till time $\log_{\rho} N^*$, paths can be patched from one time period to the other with negligible error due to change in the proportions.
+The following proposition follows directly from Theorems \ref{theorem_extending_branching_process} and \ref{e_b_close}, and justifies that the proportions across different types stabilize rapidly in the epidemic process.
+Thus early on—until time $\log_{\rho} N^*$—paths can be patched from one time period to another with negligible error due to changes in proportions.

-\begin{proposition} For $t_N \rightarrow \infty$ as $N \rightarrow \infty~~$ and $~~\limsup_{N \rightarrow \infty}\frac{t_N}{\log_\rho N^*} < \infty$, then for all ${\bf s}\in \mathcal S \setminus \mathcal U$:
+\begin{proposition} For $t_N \rightarrow \infty$ as $N \rightarrow \infty$ and $\limsup_{N \rightarrow \infty}\frac{t_N}{\log_\rho N^*} < \infty$, then for all ${\bf s}\in \mathcal S \setminus \mathcal U$:

 \end{proposition}